Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Conceptual Approach

-\textbf{Contrasting with Existing Work.} We highlight that our work is different from previous latent-space repair methods because our method maximizes the \emph{dissimilarity} of the latent space before and after repairing the model.
+\textbf{Contrasting with Existing Work.} We highlight that our work differs from existing work~\cite{li2021nad} because we maximize the dissimilarity of the latent space before and after repairing the model.
 Existing work, specifically Neural Attention Distillation (NAD)~\cite{li2021nad}, is based on the idea of maximizing \emph{similarity} between a student and a (potentially poisoned) teacher.
-They create a teacher model by cloning the poisoned model and fine-tuning it for a limited number of epochs on trustworthy data.
+They create a teacher model by cloning the poisoned model and fine-tuning it for several epochs on trustworthy data.
 Then, they fine-tune the poisoned model with a regularization loss to align (i.e., maximize the similarity) the teacher's and student's latent representations.
-However, it has been shown that a teacher containing a backdoor can transfer that backdoor to the student through its latent representations~\cite{salman2022does, ge2021anti}.
-In summary, while NAD maximizes similarity in the latent space and minimizes similarity in the parameter space, we do the opposite.
+However, it has been shown that a teacher containing a backdoor can transfer that backdoor to the student through its latent representations~\cite{salman2022does, ge2021anti}, meaning their optimization constraint cannot hope to repair these backdoors.
+The inability of NAD to repair some backdoors has also been shown by Wu et al.~\cite{wu2022backdoorbench}.
+In summary, while NAD maximizes similarity in the latent space and minimizes similarity in the parameter space, we prioritize enhancing the dissimilarity in the latent space and maintaining similarity in the parameter space to mitigate potential backdoor threats better.